sourcegraph/handbook/content/sales/salesresources.md

 - Within that folder, add all of your documents and notably, your running notes google document (which you'll link to the Salesforce opportunity in the designated field)
 - If you'd like to save this folder into your own drive, that's simple and welcomed.
 Simply right click on the folder, then select 'Add Shortcut to Drive' - - then choose the preferred destination where you'd like this to land within your 'My Drive'

 Note: Salesforce is the communication and document source of truth for our Sales Team.
-Upload all docs (contracts, etc) to Salesforce and the customer's folder in Dropbox as well.
+Upload all docs (contracts, etc) to Salesforce and the customer's folder in the [Custome contracts folder on GDrive](https://drive.google.com/drive/folders/1ePvVWcZYdd1_3ZlCP5A0lvMbBhBCVfSm) as well.

 ## Sales Content